skyu0221/cmput379/Assign3/README.txt

 There are tlbentries number of that node.
 The node for page table have 7
 members: reference, process, height, left-child, right-child, pointer to next node, pointer to previous node.
 This structure can save memory space occupied by the program.

+This program saved lots of space because we use a size physpages number of nodes to implement page table base on the fact that the number of valid entries in page table will always less than or equal to the number of actual frames in the memory.

 The program will first convert 4 bytes input into 32-bit long integers.
 It will then remove the offset, this value is then searched in the TLB table.
-If hit, tlbhits increases, else TLB table will be updated by LRU, and searched in page table.
+If hit, tlbhits increases and update the page table FIFO or LRU order information, else TLB table will be updated by LRU, and searched in page table.
 If hit page table, nothing happens, else pf increases, and updates the page table by given policy.
 If a value is removed from the page table by the given eviction policy, pageout of the removed value's process increases.

 If we cannot read the next 4 bytes from a trace file, that means the process for that trace file should be terminated.
 When a process is terminated, we will